usegalaxy-eu/pulsar-network-docs/source/rabbitmq.rst

       :scale: 40%
       :align: center

 #.
 Next to this we need to add a new TPV destination.
+This file defines our resource limits, and needs a small block of information to add, including what we're providing as a resource.
 Edit the YAML file, in the form of a jinja template:

    ::